Brown University's Policy on Handling Allegations of Research Misconduct

 A. Initiation and Purpose of the Inquiry

 Following the preliminary assessment, if the Research Integrity Officer determines that the allegation is sufficiently credible and specific so that potential evidence or research misconduct may be identified and the allegation falls under the definitions of research misconduct contained in this Policy, he or she will initiate the inquiry process.
-In initiating the inquiry, the Research Integrity Officer should clearly identify the original allegation and any related issues that should be evaluated.
+In initiating the inquiry, the Research Integrity Officer should clearly identify the original allegation and make appropriate referrals to other office and/or committees for concerns that fall outside the definition of research misconduct.
 The purpose of the inquiry is not to reach a final conclusion about whether misconduct definitely occurred or who was responsible, but is a process of gathering information and initial fact-finding to determine whether an allegation or apparent instance of research misconduct warrants an investigation.
 An investigation is warranted if there is (1) a reasonable basis for concluding that the allegation falls within the definition of research misconduct, and (2) preliminary information gathering and preliminary fact finding from the inquiry indicates that the allegation may have substance.

 B. Maintenance and Custody of the Research Records.